rtyley/scala-collection-plus/README.md

 A few extras to handle Scala 2.13's deprecation of `.mapValues()`

-I'm just a developer, standing in front of a Scala v2.13 `Map`, asking it to map it's values.
+I'm just a developer, standing in front of a Scala v2.13 `Map`, asking it to map its values.

 ```scala